Why Choose NCM?

 NCM encourages you to stay grounded in your own community

-When students choose their preceptors, it often allows for more continuity in students’ and their families’ lives by eliminating the need to uproot.
+When students choose their clinical preceptors, it often allows for more continuity in students’ and their families’ lives by eliminating the need to uproot.
 Students who identify with and who understand the nuances of their community’s needs hold the insight and passion to effectively meet those needs.
 We believe that culturally competent relationships are one of the keys to bridging health disparities.

 NCM understands that diverse learners have distinctive needs

 Many midwifery students are juggling family life, financial responsibilities, and other interests that compliment their midwifery studies while completing NCM’s program.
 Students from different populations have varying hurdles to overcome in order to access midwifery education.
 Even those with life circumstances allowing them to focus all of their attention on their studies often hold rigorous clinical responsibilities.

 This is why NCM has designed a program that allows for vast flexibility.
 With our rolling enrollment, students can start whenever they are ready.
 They may take as little as two years and as much as five years to complete the program, which for most takes 2 and a half years.
-By choosing their own preceptors, students can match their own unique educational needs and goals with their preceptors’ abilities, experience and practices.
+By choosing their own clinical preceptors, students can match their own unique educational needs and goals with their preceptors’ abilities, experience, and practices.
 Preceptors and students make one-of-a-kind agreements, which allow for varying levels of commitment to accommodate diverse circumstances.
-The academic portion of NCM’s program is offered through a self directed and self-paced distance learning program.
+The academic portion of NCM’s program is offered through a self-directed and self-paced distance learning program.
 Online Learning Coordinators are provided by NCM to guide and assist students through their academic learning.
 Asynchronous online learning allows students to remain in their communities and maintain a schedule that is flexible and conducive with on-call clinical experience, family life, and varying life circumstances.